 There are specific criteria that you must meet to become an RQP.
 The standards you will need to meet will be determined by the type of item you are importing.
 There are ten (10) different categories for RQP registration and, within each of those categories, the conditions that have to be met to gain RQP status may vary, depending on the nature, scale etc of your enterprise.
 But, in general terms, the standards that must be met include, but are not restricted to:

 - A capacity to handle and store biosecurity waste (ie rejected items, packaging, pallets, effluent from wash bay, floor sweepings etc);

-- Staff must be trained to maintain the biosecurity standards needed for AQP status;
+- Staff must be trained to maintain the biosecurity standards needed for RQP status;

 - Effective pest management onsite;

-- Effective security measures are in place, including biosecurity signage.
+- Effective security measures are in place, including biosecurity signage; and

-If you can meet the standards outlined above, you should then contact Biosecurity Tasmania to discuss your particular circumstances.
+Specific requirements will apply depending on the proposed imports and biosecurity relevant to your premise.
+If you can meet the requirements outlined in the relevant RQP Criteria, you should then contact Biosecurity Tasmania to discuss your particular circumstances.

 Apply by submitting your completed application form and Operations Manual, making sure you address the biosecurity issues covered in your discussions with Biosecurity Tasmania.

-There are fees levied for AQP registration.
+There are fees levied for RQP registration.
 Further charges may be applied if additional premise inspections are required.
 Please contact Biosecurity Tasmania for the current Fee Schedule.